mybizz-site/phontrack/userdoc.md

 which i never tried because it's proprietary and accessible just in amazon and google stores...

 \* : When device looses connectivity, the app stores positions and sends everything when back online.

+## Untested :neutral\_face:

+### Location reporter for Raspberry Pi

+Here is the project page: https://gitlab.com/larsfp/locationreporter

+Here is a detailed article about it: https://0p.no/2018/05/25/car_logger_part_3.html

+Feel free to create an issue if you used it and want to share your impressions.

 # Logging apps comparison by @slaver